1300 088 065

 This is a really big issue.
 Let’s say the bank has taken the necessary steps and issued a fully assessed pre-approval.
 You’ve got your golden ticket, but this may be short-lived because, whilst you meet the lender’s criteria, you may not necessarily meet their mortgage insurance.
 For example, if your property is close to high-tension power lines, it might be acceptable to your bank but not to your insurer.

-You should only get a pre-approval from one bank at a time to avoid damaging your credit score by making lots of applications in a short period.
-So if another bank or lender announces a new, better rate, you must re-apply for a pre-approval (potentially damaging your credit file) or accept the increased costs of staying with your current lender.
+You should only get a pre-approval from one bank at a time to avoid damaging your credit score by making many applications in a short period.
+So, if another bank or lender announces a new, better rate, you must re-apply for a pre-approval (potentially damaging your credit file) or accept the increased costs of staying with your current lender.

 Most pre-approvals only last for 90 days.
 Some banks will allow 180 days, but either way, if you cannot find the right home within that time frame, you’ll need to re-apply for another pre-approval.
 That means wasted time and effort on your part, plus you’ll have to hit your credit file again in 90 days for an updated pre-approval.